ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

 ansible_version
    Dictionary/map that contains information about the current running version of ansible, it has the following keys: full, major, minor, revision and string.

+dependent_role_names
+    The names of the roles currently imported into the current play as dependencies of other plays

 group_names
     List of groups the current host is part of